Do You Need a Permit to Replace Your Roof?

 When applying for a ADU Construction permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Hillsborough County may vary slightly from municipality to municipality, standard US zoning dictates that: ADUs typically have maximum square footage limits (often 800-1200 sq ft), height restrictions, and usually require dedicated off-street parking depending on local zoning.
+Key code points for a ADU Construction in Hillsborough County: ADUs typically have maximum square footage limits (often 800-1200 sq ft), height restrictions, and usually require dedicated off-street parking depending on local zoning.

-Estimated processing time in Hillsborough County: 4 to 8 weeks (High volume jurisdiction).
+Typical processing time for a jurisdiction of this size: 4 to 8 weeks (High volume jurisdiction).

 Building without authorization is considered a code violation.
 The local government can issue a Stop Work Order, forcing you to halt construction immediately.
 You may be subject to retroactive permit fees (often double the original cost), daily fines, or even a mandate to tear down the unpermitted work at your own expense.